KirylKovaliov/resizer/readme.md

 * [SQLReader plugin](http://www.imageresizing.net/plugins/sqlreader) - Process and resize images located in a MS SQL database.
 Extremely configurable, can work with nearly any database schema.
 A VirtualPathProvider.
 * [PrettyGifs plugin](http://www.imageresizing.net/plugins/prettygifs) - Get rid of ugly .NET GIFs, and get photoshop-like results for GIFs and 8-bit PNG images.
 Uses tuned octree quantization and smart, adjustable dithering.
 * [RemoteReader plugin](http://www.imageresizing.net/plugins/remotereader) - Allows images located on external servers to be securely resized and processed as if they existed locally.
+* [FastScaling plugin](http://www.imageresizing.net/plugins/fastscaling) - Offers up to 30x faster image resizing, and much higher quality.

 #### Essential License Plugin

-* [AutoRotate plugin](http://www.imageresizing.net/plugins/autorotate) (v3.1+) - Use the EXIF rotation data from the camera to auto-rotate your images.
 * [ClientCache plugin](http://www.imageresizing.net/plugins/clientcache) - (default) - Sets Cache-control, Expires, and Last-modified headers for optimum performance.
 * [Custom Overlay plugin](http://www.imageresizing.net/plugins/customoverlay) - **Example plugin.
 It is not subject to the same standards of maintenance and backwards-compatibility that normal plugins are.** This plugin is for drawing image overlays using pre-determined x1,y1,x2,y2,x3,y3,x4,y4 coordinates that are relative to the base file's width and height
 * [DefaultEncoder](http://www.imageresizing.net/plugins/defaultencoder) - (default) Adjustable jpeg compression, 24-bit PNG with transparency support, and standard .NET GIF encoding (which is very lousy).